-Labneh (also known as labne) is a delicious Middle Eastern soft, fresh cheese that Assyrian people eat for breakfast, a snack, or as part of a mezze spread.
+Labneh is a delicious Middle Eastern soft, fresh cheese that can be eaten for breakfast, a snack, or as part of a meze spread.
 It has a smooth consistency and a slightly sour, subtly sweet flavor.
-In Lebanon and Syria, my Nana's family would make their own labneh at home with mesta, (that is, homemade yogurt).
-In Beirut, they would buy milk in bottles at the market, but when they moved to Syria, they bought a cow and used her milk.
-Nana's mother, Yemmah Sourma, and her older sister, Massy, would milk the cow, then Yemmah Sourma would make mesta, put the fermented mesta in a cloth, tie the cloth together, and let all of the whey drain away until it reached the perfect consistency.
-They would save the whey to make bushala, a yogurt and swiss chard soup.
+In Lebanon and Syria, my grandmother's family would make their own labneh at home with mesta, (that is, homemade yogurt).
+In Beirut, they would buy milk in bottles at the market, but when they moved back to Syria, they bought a cow and used her milk.
+My grandmother's mother, Yemmah Sourma, and her older sister, Masy, would milk the cow, then Yemmah Sourma would make mesta, put the fermented mesta in a cloth, tie the cloth together, and let all of the whey drain away until it reached the perfect consistency.
+They would save the whey to make booshala, a yogurt and swiss chard soup.

 These days, we most often buy labneh at Middle Eastern markets, since there are lots of perfectly good brands available.
-Look for one with fewer additives--the best labneh is just dairy (some combination of milk, cream, whey) and salt (sometimes with a little pectin).
-Labneh is great spread thinly on a plate and drizzled with extra virgin olive oil.
-You can top it with whatever herbs and spices you'd like--mint, za'atar, sumac, or paprika each works great.
-We usually serve it as a dip with lawasha or pita bread, but it also makes a great cheese sandwich.
+Look for one with fewer additives—the best labneh is just dairy (some combination of milk, cream, whey) and salt (sometimes with a little pectin).

 If you want to make labneh from store-bought yogurt, maybe because you can't find labneh near you, or maybe because you want a more low-key cooking adventure, some yogurts work better than others.